Major traffic closures on the South Loop planned this weekend

 Gulf Freeway

-All northbound lanes from IH-610 South Loop to Woodridge Drive will be closed starting at 9 a.m.
-Friday until Sunday, Sept.
+All northbound lanes from IH-610 South Loop to Woodridge Drive will be closed nightly from 9 p.m. until 5 a.m. starting Friday until Sunday, Sept.
 30.

 All southbound lanes from the 225 connector ramp to IH-610 South Loop will also be closed starting at 9 a.m.
 Friday until Sunday, Sept.
 30.